 This module supports practitioners in a broad range of topics relating to human trafficking and modern slavery, including how to identify the trafficking / modern slavery elements of an immigration case, seeking discretionary leave, risk on return to the country of origin, the core components of a successful claim, drafting client statements, expert evidence and NRM decisions.

 This module provides an overview of three detention regimes (short-term holding facilities, immigration removal centres, and prisons), and looks at advising clients on the basis and lawfulness of their detention, identifying clients unsuitable for detention, and representing detained clients in their asylum claims and applications for immigration bail.

 This module looks at the law which applies when the state wishes to deport a person who is not a British citizen.
 It examines the regimes that apply to non-EEA deportations and EEA deportations under the ‘pre-Brexit’ legislation (which will continue to apply to a large number of cases for a significant period).
 It also covers recent developments in the law relating to revocation of deportation orders.

 All practitioners must ensure their professional conduct meets the standards set out in the relevant regulations and legislation.
 This module provides an overview of certain key aspects of professional conduct, focusing on the issues that practitioners are most likely to encounter during immigration matters.

 Accreditation assessment (complete modules to unlock)

 The accreditation assessment consists of 20 multiple choice questions.
 In order to pass the assessment you must achieve a mark of 80%.

-The assessment can only be taken a maximum of two times before the course must be taken again.
+immediately available on completion of the assessment.
 You must pass the accreditation assessment prior to submitting your application form for re-accreditation.
 The re-accreditation application form and process can be found on the website.